 If the third option was to happen, then the European Temporary Leave to Remain will be activated.
 The process for applying will then begin.

 If you’re worried about what a Brexit no deal might mean for you and your family or you are confused about the European Temporary Leave to Remain process, we can help!
-The Immigration Advice Service is made up of a team of experienced and expert immigration lawyers.
+The Immigration Advice Service is made up of a team of experienced and expert immigration lawyers located in London and across the UK.
 So, what is an immigration lawyer?
 We provide help and advice on any immigration and asylum matters you have – including those on a no deal Brexit.
 Get in touch today by phoning one of our team on 0333 305 4846 or completing an online enquiry.